justinrgarrard/world-of-naevis.net/docs/more/feats/index.md

 >
 > *Requirements: Dexterity 13, Not a Rogue*
 >
-> You gain proficiency with Cant, one skill, and one of the following:
+> You gain proficiency in one skill and one of the following:
 >
-> * Thieves' Tools
+> * Proficiency in Cant
-> * One additional skill
+> * Proficiency with Thieves' Tools
 > * Expertise in one skill
 >
 > When you next level up, you can choose to gain a level in Rogue.